As humans, we’re creatures of habit and routine. But while some habits are good for us, others can negatively impact our mental and physical health.

 For instance, perhaps you find cooking healthy meals from scratch a bit of a chore but are keen to turn it into a habit.
 So, rather than thinking that you need to become a new person to be able to achieve this, try to look at all the other positive habits you already engage in daily or weekly.

 However, spending a few minutes each day visualising yourself succeeding can be very powerful, because it increases confidence and helps us to believe in a positive future outcome.
-The more we believe in ourselves and our ability to achieve what we set out to, the more likely we are to put the work in to achieve it and keep repeating that work until we get to where we want to be.
+The more we believe in ourselves and our ability to achieve what we set out to, the more likely we are to put the work in and keep repeating that work until we get to where we want to be.

 8. Repeat, repeat, repeat

-The only way to form a new habit or replace an old one is to keep repeating the positive action that you want to become a habit.
+The only way to form a new habit or replace an old one is to keep repeating the action that you want to become a habit.

 It’s not uncommon for people to become disheartened if they feel they’re still having to put conscious effort into the action after some time has passed, and to assume that the process isn’t working.
-But often, a habit is formed very steadily and we might not notice it’s even happening at first, so it’s important to keep at it.
+But, often, a habit is formed very steadily and we might not notice it’s even happening at first, so it’s important to keep at it.

 It can also take time to completely let go of negative habits, even when replacing them with positive ones.
 You might find yourself having moments of weakness, where you feel tempted to return to your habit, and you might even give in to this temptation at times.